aks75ska/QuickNotes/README.md

   npm run dist:linux
   ```

-## Contributing to Notes App
+## Contributing to Quick Notes

-To contribute to Notes App, follow these steps:
+To contribute to Quick Notes, follow these steps:

 1. Fork this repository
 2. Create a branch: `git checkout -b <branch_name>`